GatoGraphQL/GatoGraphQL/README.md

 PoP's architecture attempts to achieve the following goals:

+✅ The API and the application share the same architecture/foundations

 ✅ Support for creating all-purpose APIs, compatible with industry standards (such as REST and GraphQL), and incorporating the advantages from other APIs

-✅ Progressive enhancement: the API becomes an Application

 ✅ High level of modularity: